 My assistant, Bob, and I were cleaning up some old files when I found this blog that I meant to post, but somehow forgot about.
-I had just returned last year from Canada’s Yukon Territory, my sixth or seventh visit there.
-So I thought I would share it now for two reasons.
+I had just returned last year from Canada’s Yukon Territory, so I thought I would share it now for two reasons.

 First, for any of you who are thinking of getting up there anytime soon.
 Second, if any of you would like to photograph in one of the most pristine areas on Earth, I just happen to have one opening in my very limited Yukon Photo Adventure slated for August 27-September 5.
 I only take three passionate photographers for this intense, action-packed adventure.